 Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 8 lunches and 8 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Panorama, Kruja: a modern hotel built into the hillside offering panoramic views (just 2019).
-Hotel Kotoni, Tirana: a boutique hotel in a restored government building located on a quiet side-street off the main boulevard.
-Hotel Mangalemi, Berat: a small, traditional, family-run hotel in several converted Ottoman townhouses with a central courtyard and roof terrace.
+Hotel Panorama, Kruja: a modern hotel built into the hillside offering panoramic views.
+Hotel Mangalemi, Berat (April): a small, traditional, family-run hotel in several converted Ottoman townhouses with a central courtyard and roof terrace.
 Room sizes and furnishings vary.
+Hotel Portik, Berat (September): a centrally-located hotel with spacious, modern rooms.
 Hotel Partner, Vlora: a large, modern hotel in a central location.
-Santa Quaranta, Saranda: a luxury resort hotel away from the main centre with sea-views.
-Hotel Kalemi, Gjirokastra (2017): converted Ottoman houses with traditonal features.
-Rooms vary in size.
-Hotel Argjiro, Gjirokastra (2018): a recently opened hotel in the the historical centre.
+Hotel Butrinti, Saranda: a recently rennovated hotel near the town centre with sea views.
+Hotel Argjiro, Gjirokastra (April): a recently opened hotel in the the historical centre.
+Hotel Fantasy, Gjirokastra (September): a modern, 4-star hotel in the historical centre.
+Hotel Rogner, Tirana: a modern and comfortable hotel on the main boulevard.
 Single rooms throughout are doubles or twins for sole use.

 This is a fairly demanding tour and a good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 There are some long coach journeys, sometimes on uneven terrain.
 On one occasion a steep ascent by jeep is necessary to reach a site.
 There are several hotel changes.
 Average distance by coach per day: 59 miles.